Etherfiend/NeovimConfigFor42/README.md

-# Neovim Configuration For 42
+# Neovim Configuration Guide For 42

 If you want to use Neovim at 42, there are some installation issues you might encounter, but don't worry—solutions are available.
 Below is a step-by-step Neovim configuration guide for 42's new Ubuntu system.